pabloelizalde/L1ndaTest/README.md

 * [Reusable](https://github.com/AliSoftware/Reusable): used to facilite the reuse of cell in a collection view.
 * [Nimble](https://github.com/Quick/Nimble) and [Quick](https://github.com/Quick/Quick): testing framework.

+## Unit test

+For unit testing Quick and Nimble frameworks have been used.
+I have created unit test till the code coverage was above 80%

 ## Improvements
+* Create a network call to retreive the calendar data.
+* Improve binding between view properties and data.
+* Increment unit test to full cover the code.
+* Create style sheet.
+* Include [Danger](https://github.com/danger/danger) to automate taks.